Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-07-02-NullPointerException.md

 ### Have you ever received NullPointerException ?
 Every Java developer has encountered NullPointerExceptions, this is most common programming error new Java Developers face.

-This is one simple programming mistake, I am trying to call method size on null list.
+Following is one simple programming mistake, I am trying to call method size on null list.

 ```java
 public class NullPointerExceptionDemo {